hanabi/hanabi.github.io/Beginners.md

 * What makes Hanabi so interesting is that there is never a one-size-fits-all prescription for a situation, so you always have to think everything through.
 With that said, you should know some basic tips.
 * In general, **don't be afraid of discarding**.
 If you discard something important, it won't be your fault - it is your teammates' responsibility to save any important cards.
 * In general, ***Play Clues* should be given over *Save Clues***.
 There's no need to give a *Save Clue* to someone if you can preoccupy them with playing a card!
 * In general, **color clues should be given over number clues**.
-Color clues are usually more specific to tell the player the exact identity of the card.
-But of course, don't be afraid to use number clues if it helps "fill in" other cards in the hand.
+Color clues are usually more specific, telling the player the exact identity of the card.
+(But of course, don't be afraid to use number clues if it helps to "fill in" other cards in the hand.)

 <br />